Exploring the Capabilities of Large Language Model Encoders for Image-Text Retrieval in Chest X-rays: Experiments

-\paragraph{Model architecture} For the text tower, we build on the LLM2CLIP~\cite{llm2clip} encoder and construct \emph{LLM2VEC4CXR} in two variants: (i) a \emph{LoRA-based parameter-efficient update}, where only low-rank adapters are trained while keeping the backbone frozen, and (ii) a \emph{fully fine-tuned version}, where all model parameters are updated.
+For the text tower, we build on the LLM2VEC~\cite{llm2vec} encoder and construct \emph{LLM2VEC4CXR} in two variants: (i) a \emph{LoRA-based parameter-efficient update}, where only low-rank adapters are trained while keeping the backbone frozen, and (ii) a \emph{fully fine-tuned version}, where all model parameters are updated.
 For \emph{LLM2CLIP4CXR}, we extend the text encoder with an additional LoRA layer and a projection head.
-The vision tower is an EVA-L-336-14 backbone, resized for $448 \times 448$ inputs, with its own projection head of dimension $1280$.
+The vision tower is an EVA02-CLIP-L/14 backbone, resized for $448 \times 448$ pixels, with its own projection head of dimension $1280$.
 Both projection layers are trained from scratch.

-As a baseline (\emph{BERT4CXR}), we train a standard BERT~\cite{bert} under the same settings and integrate it into a CLIP-style framework (\emph{CLIP4CXR}).
+As a baseline, we trained a standard BERT~\cite{bert} model under the same settings and integrated it into a CLIP-style framework, referred to as \emph{BERT4CXR} and \emph{CLIP4CXR}, respectively.
 Our \emph{LLM2VEC4CXR} models use either \emph{Llama3.2-1B} or \emph{Llama3-8B}~\cite{dubey2024llama} as backbone LLMs.
 All standard medical CLIP variants are retrained on our dataset for consistent comparison.